os-climate/osc-dm-mesh-doc/docs/building-platform.md

 This script will setup environment variables for each project:
-- PROJECT: the name of the project (for example: bgs-dm-registrar-srv)
+- PROJECT: the name of the project (for example: osc-dm-registrar-srv)
-- PROJECT_DIR: the component workspace directory (for example: $HOME_DIR/bgs-dm-registrar-srv)
+- PROJECT_DIR: the component workspace directory (for example: $HOME_DIR/osc-dm-registrar-srv)

 #### Component: Setting up Python Virtual Environment